tamirazrab/toolkit.dev/src/toolkits/README.md

     name: "My Toolkit",
     description: "Brief description of what this toolkit does",
     icon: MyIcon,
-    form: null, // Or a React component for configuration
+    form: null, // if the toolkit requires parameters from the user, add a form here
     type: ToolkitGroups.DataSource, // Choose appropriate group
+    addToolkitWrapper: ({ children }) => <div>{children}</div> // if you need escalated permission s from the user, you can wrap the add button to ensure you have the necessary scopes
   },
   {
     [MyToolkitTools.MyTool]: myToolConfigClient,